MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/extended-warranty.md

 To configure the warranty policy number sequence in Commerce, follow these steps.

 1. Go to **Products and categories \> Warranty \> Warranty settings \> Number sequences**.
-1. Under **Number sequence code**, select a value from the drop down menu.
+1. Under **Number sequence code**, enter a value or select one from the drop down menu.

 The following image shows the **Number sequence code** field under **Warranty settings**.